vheidi/CS1400/README.md

-Input the # of items you want to check out from the Line, has to be a non negative natural number.
+Input the # of items you want to check out from the Line, has to be a non negative natural number

+if you input something other than a positive natural number, the program returns an error exception stating you must input a valid command in order for the program to function

 Input the Grocery Item and the price for the item.